Truck Driver Hours

 • Driving — Time spent at the controls of a commercial motor vehicle (CMV) in operation, whether driving or sitting in traffic.

-• On Duty Not Driving — Time spent performing any non-driving work directed by the trucking company, such as physically loading and unloading, inspections, training, and fueling.
+• On Duty Not Driving — Time spent performing any non-driving work directed by the trucking company, such as physically loading and unloading, inspections, training, and refueling.

 How many hours a day can a truck driver drive legally?
-Hours of Service rules set how many hours a truck driver can drive in a given time period.
-Developed by the Federal Motor Carrier Safety Administration, HOS rules are essentially labor regulations to protect truck drivers from overwork.
-Rules and exceptions for truck driver hours are summarized below:
+Truck driver hours of service rules from the DOT set how many hours a truck driver can drive in a given time period.
+Developed by the Federal Motor Carrier Safety Administration, HOS rules are essentially labor regulations to protect truck drivers from overwork, which protects motorists, the trucking industry, and people’s lives.
+Rules and exceptions for truck driver hours are summarized here:

 • 30-Minute Break Rule — A driver is required to take one 30-minute break every eight hours of driving time.